grafana/grafana-operator/CONTRIBUTING.md

 To interact wit the cluster through kubectl you can ether run `kind export kubeconfig -n kind-grafana` or follow the instructions in the output from the script.

-### E2e tests using Kuttl
+### E2e tests using chainsaw

-As mentioned above we use Kuttl to run e2e tests for the operator, we normally run Kuttl on [Kind](https://kind.sigs.k8s.io/)
+As mentioned above we use chainsaw to run e2e tests for the operator, we normally run chainsaw on [Kind](https://kind.sigs.k8s.io/)

 The `make e2e` command will